Toyota Crown Majesta: Hongqi HQ300/HQ430

 In China, this generation of the Crown Majesta was rebadged and had been sold as the Hongqi HQ300/HQ430 from 2006 to 2010, using the same engines as the Crown.

 Fifth generation (S200; 2009)

-On 26 March 2009, the fifth-generation Crown Majesta was introduced.
+On 26 March 2009, The fifth-generation Crown Majesta was released, evolving substantially while retaining the overall styling of its predecessor.
 Although it was initially reported that the name "Crown" would be removed, establishing the Majesta as an independent car, this did not happen and the car remained called the Crown Majesta.
 The body size expanded from the previous generation, comparable to the LS.

 As with the GS and LS, the 4.6-litre 1UR-FSE V8 engine is standard, however, four-wheel drive option employed the 4.3 L 3UZ-FE one.
 The larger engine incurs a higher road tax liability than the smaller 4.3-litre unit.

 In China, FAW Toyota assembled a limited number of left-hand-drive S200 series Crown Majesta, which is called Crown Royal Saloon VIP.
 Another car based on the Crown was called the Hongqi H7 and has been in production since 2013.

+The body dimensions became slightly larger, and the wheelbase was extended by 75 mm to add more space to the cabin.
+The same 4.6-liter V8 engine mounted on the Lexus LS/GS (1UR-FSE) was adopted for the front-engine, rear-wheel-drive (FR) model, while the 4-wheel-drive (4WD) model retained the 4.3-liter V8 engine (3UZ-FE).

+The transmission system was an 8-speed Super ECT automatic for the FR model, and a 6-speed Super ECT automatic for the 4WD model.
+Added to the electronically controlled air suspension equipped on all models was a feature that used the GPS map data to optimize damper control.